 • Shed skins and droppings that look like pepper flakes

-Because of their attraction to warm, tropical climates, palmetto bugs can be found in Florida and other parts of the southeastern United States.
+Because of their attraction to warm, tropical climates, palmetto bugs can be found in Florida, Georgia, and other parts of the southeastern United States.

-Natural methods to get rid of & repel palmetto bugs
+Here are natural methods to get rid of and repel palmetto bugs and other species of cockroaches:

 • Mix together water and soap for a natural spray—One of the easiest and cheapest methods to get rid of palmetto bugs is a solution composed of one part water and one part dish soap.
 Pour this solution into a spray bottle and spray around crevices and nooks where you think roaches are hiding.